 One option is to limit the visible data by hiding it in, say, a dropdown menu.
 But be careful about what you put there.
 If you bury an important tab in a hidden menu, the user will struggle.

 Top tip: Keep analysis paralysis at bay by limiting the choices available.
 This also lowers the user’s chance of making a mistake.

 Question 3: Will the user interpret the system’s response to the chosen action correctly?

 When the user clicks or drags something, they’ll scan all the options available to them and then choose the one they think will take them closer to their goal.
-If there are too many options, none seem correct, or they’re written in a confusing way, the user will struggle.
+If there are too many options, none seem correct, or they’re poorly written, the user will struggle.

-Question 4: Will the user be able to see progress is being made towards their goal?
+Question 4: Will the user be able to see their progress toward their goal?